Need to talk? Call 1800 882 436.

 • Keep the tear clean and dry — shower daily and gently pat the area dry.

-• Change your pads frequently.
+• Change your pads often.

 • Start gentle pelvic floor muscle exercises 2 to 3 days after your baby's birth, or when it's comfortable for you to do so.

-• Take your time when emptying your bladder and bowel and avoid pushing or straining.
+• Take your time when emptying your bladder and bowel, and avoid pushing or straining.

-• Try to keep well hydrated so your urine is less concentrated.
+• Try to drink plenty of water so your urine is less concentrated.
 This can help reduce stinging.

 • Try leaning forward on the toilet when you pass urine, this will keep the urine away from the tear and reduce stinging.